The "Power of Few" Phenomenon: The Sparse Case: Random Activations and Updates: Proof of Theorem

 \end{theorem}

 We modify the proof of Theorem \ref{thm:main-nonlazy} slightly to obtain the proof of Theorem \ref{thm:main-lazy-details}.
-To prepare for the technical additions, we define several new notations. \begin{itemize} \item $\On$ ($\On_t$) denotes the set of active nodes (on day $t$). \item $\Ac$ ($\Ac_t$) denotes the set of updating nodes (on day $t$).
-Note $\Ac\subset \On$. \item For a given set $S\subset V$, let $\upd{S} \defeq S\cap \Ac$.
-If $S_t$ is a set that changes with time, we let $\upd{S_t}$ denote the set of updating vertices in $S_t$ on day $t$.
-The notations $\ac{S}$ and $\ac{S_t}$ are anlogously defined for active vertices. \item Given a coloring $\Clr$, let $\hypo{\Clr}$ be the hypothetical coloring the next day \emph{if} every node is active and updating, i.e. $\hypo{\Clr}_t = \Clr_{t+1}$ in the base majority dynamics model.
+To prepare for the technical additions, we define several new notations. \begin{itemize} \item For a given set $S\subset V$, let $\upd{S}$ denote the set of updating vertices in $S$.
+If $S_t$ is a set that changes with time, let $\upd{S_t}$ denote the set of updating vertices in $S_t$ on day $t$.
+The notations $\ac{S}$ and $\ac{S_t}$ are analogously defined for active vertices. \item Given a coloring $\Clr$, let $\hypo{\Clr}$ be the hypothetical coloring the next day \emph{if} every node is active and updating, i.e. $\hypo{\Clr}_t = \Clr_{t+1}$ in the base majority dynamics model.
 Let $\hypo{R}$ and $\hypo{B}$ be the respective Red and Blue sides under $\hypo{\Clr}$. \item $u \obs v$ ($u \obs_t v$) denotes the event $u$ observes $v$ (on day $t$). \end{itemize}